SteeltoeOSS/Documentation/api/v4/bootstrap/index.md

 dotnet add package Steeltoe.Bootstrap.AutoConfiguration
 ```

-After adding the NuGet reference(s), simply include `.AddSteeltoe()` like you see in the code below and you're all set with the basic implementation.
+After adding the NuGet reference(s), include `.AddSteeltoe()` like you see in the code below and you're all set with the basic implementation.

 ```csharp
 using Steeltoe.Bootstrap.AutoConfiguration;